ajaygunalan/ajaygunalan.github.io/_includes/blog/notes/motor/src/motor.md

 #.
 Turns

    Each individual loop of wire making up phase winding is a Turn.

 #.
+Reflected Inertia

+#.
 Pole $(N_m)$